 If you’ve decided to change financial advisor, your first step is to check your contract or letter of engagement, which you would have signed when you appointed your adviser.

 This agreement will outline whether you have to give any notice of your intention to switch, and how any such instruction should be given.
 For example, you may have to send a formal letter informing the adviser of your decision to switch.

 Parting on good terms can help to make future communication less awkward.
 So, try and be positive in any correspondence, and providing feedback on your decision to switch may also be helpful.

 You should also ask your adviser to turn off any adviser charging on investments they manage for you.
 If you pay any sort of recurring or direct fees to your existing planner, you should ask them to cease these and let you know if there is any outstanding amount to pay.

 Once you have given the requisite notice and disengaged with your existing advisor, you can then begin to work with your new planner.

 Get in touch

-If your thinking about changing financial planner, and you want to find out how we can help you to achieve your life goals, please get in touch.
+If you’re thinking about changing financial planner, and you want to find out how we can help you to achieve your life goals, please get in touch.
 Email email@example.com or call 020 7467 2700.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.